-As with all slide outs, a hole is built into the sidewall to accept the moveable slide out room.
-With this convenience it gives you another chance for moisture entry.
-Continuously observe and inspect for moisture entry.
-Ignoring any leakage will void and nullify warranty coverage.
+As with all slide outs, a hole is cut into sidewall to accept this movable room.
+With this convenience it gives another chance for moisture entry.
+Please pay attention to this potential problem.

 Seals on extrusions need to be inspected for proper fit, no cuts or snags.
 Such imperfections may permit water to enter causing moisture damage.
 Inspect these seals two times per year.